 Dental imaging refers to the use of x-ray images (radiographs) to visualise the dentition and its surrounding structures.
-Radiographic technology has changed significantly over the years and most modern dental practices would now be equipped with digital units which require lower effective doses.

 An X-ray image is formed when a controlled release of X-ray radiation penetrates the oral structures before striking a film or sensor.
 Dense objects (e.g. teeth and bone) impedes x-ray radiation penetration appear lighter as less radiation will strike the film or sensor.
 Dental caries and soft tissues appear darker as they are less dense and are easily penetrated by the X-rays.
 Dental restorations (fillings, crowns) may appear lighter or darker, depending on the density of the material used in their fabrication.

 The X-ray radiation dosage received by a dental patient is typically very small, equivalent to a few days’ worth of background environmental radiation, or an airplane flight between Singapore and Shanghai.
 The beam is concentrated into one short burst aimed at a small area and incidental exposure of other parts of the body is further reduced by the use of a lead apron.

 Traditionally, exposed x-ray films is developed using a series of chemicals in a dark room.
 The adoption of electronic x-ray radiation sensors have made this process faster, more environmental friendly and reduce the effective radiation dosage, making it safer for patients and staff.